anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 ## Running ActiveMatcher on a Single Machine

 Here we will walk through an example of running ActiveMatcher on a single machine.
-In particular, we will show you how to create a Python program step by step, then execute it at the end of the walkthrough.
-We assume you have already installed ActiveMatcher on a single machine, using [this guide](https://github.com/anhaidgroup/active_matcher/blob/docs/doc/installation-guides/install-single-machine.md).
+In particular, we show how to create a Python program step by step, then execute it.
+We assume you have installed ActiveMatcher on a single machine, using [this guide](https://github.com/anhaidgroup/active_matcher/blob/docs/doc/installation-guides/install-single-machine.md).

 ### Step 1: Download the Datasets

-To begin, we need to download the datasets from GitHub.
+First we download the datasets from GitHub.
 Navigate to the [dblp_acm folder](https://github.com/anhaidgroup/active_matcher/tree/main/examples/data/dblp_acm) then click 'cand.parquet' and click the download icon at the top.
 Repeat this for 'gold.parquet', 'table_a.parquet', and 'table_b.parquet'.
 Now move all these into a local folder called 'dblp_acm'.
 To explain these files:
 * The files 'table_a.parquet' and 'table_b.parquet' contain the tuples of Table A and Table B, respectively.
+Our goal is to match A and B, that is, find matches between them.
-* The file 'cand.parquet' contains candidate tuple pairs that are output by the blocker.
+* We assume blocking (e.g., using Sparkly or Delex) has been done.
+The file 'cand.parquet' contains candidate tuple pairs that are output by the blocker.
 Each tuple pair is of the form (x,y) where x is a tuple in A and y is a tuple in B. The goal of ActiveMatcher is to predict for each such tuple pair whether it is a match or non-match.
-* The file 'gold.parquet' contains the gold matches, that is, the IDs of all tuple pairs that are matches between Tables A and B. This file is used here only to compute the accuracy of the matching step.
+* The file 'gold.parquet' contains the gold matches, that is, the IDs of all tuple pairs that are matches between Tables A and B. This file is used here only to simulate a user's labeling a set of tuple pairs for training a matcher, and to compute the accuracy of the matching step.
+Obviously when you apply ActiveMatcher "for real", you will not have access to the gold matches.

 ### Step 2: Create a Python File